brigitte-bigi/WhakerPy/docs/whakerpy.htmlmaker.md

         :return: (str) Serialized node only if it has children or a value.

         """
+    if node is None:
+        return ''
-    if isinstance(node, HTMLNode) is False:
+    if hasattr(node, 'identifier') is False:
         raise NodeTypeError(type(node))
     if node.children_size() > 0 or node.get_value() is not None:
         return node.serialize(nbs)